Subscribe to updates

 - The re-tendering of the Cross Regional Project partnership.

-- The council's plan to expand growth in Oxfordshire by raising the number of block placements from 17 by an additional 8, reaching a maximum total of 25 placements throughout the ten-year contract period (structured as 5+2+1+1+1 years).
+- The council’s plan to expand growth in Oxfordshire by increasing the number of block placements from 17 by an additional 8, to a maximum total of 25 placements throughout the ten-year contract period.

-The report states that the re-tendering process is to be aligned with the conclusion of the current service, which is scheduled to end on 31 July 2027.
+The report notes that the re-tendering process is to be aligned with the conclusion of the current service, which is scheduled to end on 31 July 2027.

-The report notes that the recent usage rate for Oxfordshire has dropped because one of its vacant beds was sold to Hertfordshire, leading to an increase in Hertfordshire's usage.
-The bed was sold at the usual rate plus a 5% administration fee, but in the future, partners plan to make sales directly with each other, which will remove the 5% administration fee and streamline the process.
+The report states that the recent usage rate for Oxfordshire has dropped because one of its vacant beds was sold to Hertfordshire, leading to an increase in Hertfordshire's usage.
+The bed was sold at the usual rate plus a 5% administration fee.
+In the future, partners plan to make sales directly with each other, which will remove the 5% administration fee and streamline the process.

 The evaluation process will include mandatory disclosure from providers to answer questions regarding their environmental management, carbon emission reduction, circular economy and biodiversity.